devayodele/word-counter/README.txt

 # JavaScript Word Counter

 ***
-## This simple word counter app is built using HTML5, CSS and vanilla JavaScript;
+## This simple word counter app is built using HTML5, CSS and vanilla JavaScript